20 Tips for 4 Wheel Driving on K'gari (Fraser Island)

 12. Stick to the Track

-When travelling on Fraser Island, always drive on the existing tracks and avoid driving on sand dunes or other off-road places as much as humanly possible.
+When travelling on K'gari, always drive on the existing tracks and avoid driving on sand dunes or other off-road places as much as humanly possible.
 Areas such as the sand dunes have delicate ecosystems that are easily damaged by car tyres and the erosion and habitat loss ruin the landscape for everyone.
 Not to mention you may find yourself in a sticky situation if you get stuck!

 13. Follow the Leader

-One of the best ways to navigate through the tricky bits on Fraser Island is to follow the vehicle in front of you.
+One of the best ways to navigate through the tricky bits on K'gari is to follow the vehicle in front of you.
 You can reduce your risk of trouble by watching how the other car handles the obstacle and adapting your approach to suit.
-Always leave plenty of space between you and the car in front of you, as they may stop abruptly do to a passing bus or having to pull to the side to allow for another vehicle to pass on narrow roads.
+Always leave plenty of space between you and the car in front of you, as they may stop abruptly due to a passing bus or having to pull to the side to allow for another vehicle to pass on narrow roads.
 You may also need to 'gun it' up a hill in order to make it through soft sand on an uphill slant, so allowing for the extra room will ensure you can make it up safely.

 14. Seek Hard Sand

-Hard sand is your friend when driving on Fraser Island.
+Hard sand is your friend when driving on K'gari!
 Always try to drive on the hardest part of the beach between the high tide mark and the waterline to avoid becoming bogged and swamped by an incoming tide.
 Keep an eye out for rain - sand tracks are much firmer when they are wet and compacted which will make your journey much easier.
 Ask the locals how the rainfall has been recently, as this will affect how you handle the inland tracks.

 15. Use a Low Gear in Soft Sand